 Coving replacement (per room) |

-On top of the prices above, there are a few decisions you can make when it comes to skirting, architrave or coving that will affect the price.
+On top of the prices above, there are a few decisions you can make when it comes to skirting, architrave or door frames that will affect the price.
 It’s important to consider these before you get started, as if you don’t you could end up with a nasty surprise!

-Skirting, architrave and coving is available in a range of kinds of wood, with each having a different price point.
-At the low end, there’s MDF, in the middle softwoods such as pine, and costing a premium are hardwoods like oak.
-Most people tend to install either MDF or pine for coving and architrave, with oak skirting boards being more of a luxury item in period properties.
+Skirting, architrave and door frames are available in a range of types of wood, with each having a different price point.
+At the low end, there’s MDF, in the middle softwoods such as pine, and high-end options are hardwoods like oak.
+Most people tend to install either MDF or pine for skirting boards and architrave, with oak being more of a luxury item in period properties.

-As well as the materials you choose, another thing that could impact the price is whether you choose to have the skirting, architrave or coving painted or stained.
-Most people do choose to paint these in a neutral colour like eggshell, white, or cream to match the room.
+As well as the materials you choose, another thing that will impact the price is whether you choose to have the skirting, architrave or coving door frames painted or stained.
+Most people choose to paint them in a neutral colour like white or cream to match the room.
 If you do choose this, it’s likely to add £50-£100 to the overall price per room, plus a small amount more for the paint itself.
+Usually you choose between eggshell, satin or gloss finishes for woodwork.

 Of course, as with many decorating projects, the size of the room will affect how much you pay.
-With architrave, you tend to pay a set price per doorframe, but skirting and coving will cost more to install in a larger room – there’s more work, and you’ll have to pay more for materials.
+With architrave, you tend to pay a set price per door frame, but skirting will cost more to install in a larger room – there’s more work, and you’ll have to pay more for materials.
 Our prices above are for average sized rooms, so expect to pay a bit more for a big room, and less for small ones.

-Skirting, coving and architrave does come in a range of designs.
+Skirting and architrave comes in a range of designs.
 These don’t usually affect the price too much, but if you’d like a particularly ornate style, this can add to your overall bill.
-You can check out the types of materials available on various home improvement websites and find some that you like before you speak to tradespeople, as they can then source these for you.
+You can check out the types of materials available in home improvement stores and trade websites and find some that you like before you speak to tradespeople, as they can then source these for you.

 Job | Estimate |